 I get it.
 They all know she was cheating on you with him, and they don’t care.
 They’re all siding with her, and so you’re bitter against all of them as well.
 I’m totally with you, man.
 Fuck them.
 The thing is, like most of the modern world, they don’t care.
 They have no morals.
 They have no good or evil.
 Whoever can get away with whatever they want.
 That’s why it’s a scary world, actually.
 And if you want to play the Machiavellian game, just get ahead and get as much as you can out of the world, which is the way most people live, actually.
 They only care about goodness when it benefits them.

 Well, you got to be careful who you associate with.
 You got to be very careful because most of the world doesn’t give a fuck.
 Most of the world is not actually moral or morally good and they don’t care about things like that.
 And so, they’re like, “Aha, you cheated on him.
 Ahaha.”
 And they have no sense of this moral conviction or conscience.
-Or if they do, they seared their conscience so many times at [INAUDIBLE 00:05:13] that as 20-somethings, it doesn’t even matter to them anymore.
+Or if they do, they seared their conscience so many times as youngsters that as 20-somethings, it doesn’t even matter to them anymore.

 Well, maybe it’ll come and bite them in the ass later when they get fucked over and then they finally get some empathy, but who knows, right?
 At the moment, I understand your feelings.